lucadedo/lucadedo/README.md

 ###  <img src="/images/Developer.gif" alt="developer gif"  height="45px">  About Me:
 <p align="center">
   <h3>👋 Hi , I’m Luca </h3>
-  I am a ITC weird guy from italy.👀  with a passion for programming and a focus on front-end engineering.
-In love with all front-ended skills,like HTML, CSS, JavaScript, jQuery, and a touch of Python too, It's amazing how a well-design website could change the user experience and attract people to it!
+  I'm from italy.👀  With passion for programming on front-end web development.
+Love the front-ended skills like HTML, CSS, JavaScript, jQuery.
+It's amazing how a web development world works!
 I love that!
   <br>
   Let's code the ideas to the future!
   <br>